 “Following our involvement with Cherwell District Council in setting up the highly successful Graven Hill self-build project, Trowers & Hamlins is delighted to support the Right to Build Task Force’s programme to help other local authorities deliver their self-build and custom build projects.
 We are looking forward to sharing our experience and contributing to the delivery of this important initiative,” said James Hawkins, Partner.

-NaCSBA members can benefit from a discount of £50 off the training session, and for RTPI members the training can contribute to your CPD requirements.
+NaCSBA members can benefit from a discount off the training session, and for RTPI members the training could contribute to your CPD*.

 It also addresses how Custom and Self Build housing can be effectively delivered in this context, focussing on four key topics.